 Developing and maintaining an awareness of what sparks nexus in all sales tax states is well worth the time and trouble it takes.
 Know nexus inside and out and clients will take note.

-Stay on top of sales tax
+Stay on top of evolving sales tax laws

 State sales tax rules, regulations and exemptions change with as much frequency as the weather on a New England spring day; there are close to 12,000 tax jurisdictions in the United States and approximately 100,000 rules changes, annually.
 That’s why 76% of accountants surveyed by Wakefield Research “agree that understanding sales and use tax is one of the most confusing aspects of the accounting team’s job.”
 It’s why more than half of the 400 accounting professionals surveyed believe completing a marathon would be easier than understanding mercurial sales tax.
 They can’t all be long-distance runners.